boris-yegorov-8/tispr.github.io/source/_posts/2015-09-01-how-create-rounded-corners-on-top-of-uitabbar.markdown

 }
 ```

-Cool, Seems it works.
-But again, after testing I understood that it didn't work with UIScrollView, because during scrolling you can see black area.
+Cool, seems it worked!
+However, after testing we understood that it didn't work with the UIScrollView, since you can see a black area while scrolling.

 ![eror two]({{ root_url }} /images/2015-09-01-how-create-rounded-corners-on-top-of-uitabbar/step_2.png)

-ok, than I decided to recalculate mask path for UIScrollView:
+Finally, we decided to recalculate the mask path for UIScrollView:
 ```
 	public override func layoutSublayersOfLayer(layer: CALayer!) {
         super.layoutSublayersOfLayer(layer)